 In most cases, the Environmental Protection Agency doesn’t recommend general home IAQ testing (Indoor Air Quality testing).
 “Each indoor environment is unique, so there is no one test that can measure all aspects of IAQ in your home,”

-Is an air quality test worth it?
+Are home / commercial air quality test services worth it?

 Air quality testing plays a vital role to maintain safety standards for your family — if the right tests are done & done correctly.
 A lot of do-it-yourself air quality tests may not check for everything.
 They can also be done incorrectly by non-professionals.